-Online courses are available through a consortium with Knowledge Elements.
-These courses are primarily meant for Degree Completion Students.
+Online courses developed by Multnomah faculty are available and are eight weeks long.
+Students should consult the class schedule each term for a list of available online courses.
+Additional online courses are available through a consortium with Knowledge Elements.
 Degree Completion students may use online courses for general education requirements and electives rather than as a substitute for courses in the core curriculum.